 The safest way to connect to dapps

-The Android version of the Nash mobile app is integrated with WalletConnect, making it easy to connect to dapps.
+Both the iOS and Android versions of the Nash mobile app are integrated with WalletConnect, making it easy to connect to dapps.
 And because your Nash mobile wallet is powered by MPC, you’re never using your full private key when signing dapp transactions – much safer than a browser extension!

 For a long time, interacting with dapps meant running a browser extension wallet like MetaMask.
 Such wallets allow users to access whatever dapp infrastructure lies on the normal web while at the same time making a wallet available to interact with its blockchain-based smart contracts.

 Using browser wallets comes at a cost, however.
 Browser wallets don’t offer an ideal user experience for generating and securely storing a seed.
 Many users prefer to keep their coins on hardware devices or within an existing wallet.
 Interacting with dapps hence means generating a new wallet in the browser and transferring funds across.